The child’s health

 As parents of a child with a functional impairment you have a right to support from the society.
 You must seek most of the interventions yourself.

-What support the family has a right to depends on what functional impairment the child has and how much it affects the child's daily life.
-Both the municipality and the county council where the child lives are responsible for providing support.
+What support a family is entitled to depends on the type of functional impairment the child has and how much it affects the child's everyday life.
+Responsibility for providing support is shared between the municipality and the region where the child is resident.

 Sometimes students with functional impairments need to go to different schools which are adapted to their needs.